vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

 In the above, the dotted hosts can be created only in the zone `dummy.` and zones matching `*ent.com.` (parent.com., child.parent.com.)

-Also, it must satisfy the allowed users, group users and record type of the respective zone to create a dotted host.
+Also, it must satisfy the allowed users or group users and record type of the respective zone to create a dotted host.

 For eg, we can't create a dotted host with `CNAME` record type in the zone `dummy.` as it's not in `allowed-record-type`